blacknon/lssh/README.md

 ## OpenSSH config and lssh config

-lssh supports both your existing OpenSSH config and its own `lssh` config format.
+`lssh` supports both your existing OpenSSH config and its own config format.

 If you want to get started quickly, you can keep using `~/.ssh/config` as-is.
-If you want more advanced host metadata and workflow-oriented settings, you can use an `lssh` config instead.
+If you want richer host metadata and workflow-oriented settings, you can move to an `lssh` config instead.

 You can also generate an `lssh` config from your existing SSH config: